 Check the licensing and credentials of on-staff doctors.
 Are your loved one’s regular doctors nearby or will your aging loved one have to switch healthcare providers?

-The physical plant can tell you a lot about a community.
+The physical buildings and grounds can tell you a lot about a community.
 Is it warm and welcoming?
 Is it clean and well-kept?
 Or are walls, doors, and floors in disrepair?
+Is the landscaping well maintained?

 Look for wide corridors, light colors, and well-lighted hallways, which can help reduce the risk of falls.